doitintl/commenting/README.md

 # Let the Computer Check It for You

 These are code samples for my article.
-I suggest reading the article, as these are not too interesting, but if you want to see things live and running, this is the place.
+I suggest reading the article, as these are just some basic implementations used to illustrate the article.
+But if want to see things live and running, this is the place.

+## Usage
 Run `test_factorial.py` as Pytest to see multiple unit tests of each implementation;
 you can also run `factorial.py` for a doctest.